MarkGATX/Weather-Dashboard/README.md

 ## Possible Future Changes

+- Fix the problem with some international cities.
+Would probably require refactoring code to use WeatherBit.io exclusively
 - animated background images that correspond to the weather codes to make the page look more dynamic